 The 2017 CRUSH Colorectal Cancer 5K and Fun Walk, held March 25 in Downtown Durham, attracted more than 1,000 participants and raised a record $102,273 and counting — breaking last year’s record of around $70,000.

-Organized annually by the Duke Cancer Institute Multidisciplinary Gastrointestinal Cancer Program, participants came from near and far, joining 44 teams to show their support for friends and family and the many researchers and staff at Duke working toward a cure.
+Organized annually by the Duke Cancer Institute Gastrointestinal Cancer disease group, participants came from near and far, joining 44 teams to show their support for friends and family and the many researchers and staff at Duke working toward a cure.

 “It’s a great morning!
 I want to thank everyone for doing this on behalf of 380 faculty members and researchers and physicians and countless nurses and staff.
 This is an amazing turnout; it keeps growing every year,” said Steven Patierno, PhD, deputy director of Duke Cancer Institute.
 “Research at Duke and GI oncology is world-class and this supports that.”